Luigi's years of hard partying finally caught up with him.

 Data East's Diet Go Go has food-based enemies that throw food at our exercise outfit-clad hero and heroine.
 One hit with projectile food makes you fat, two makes you obese, leading to instant death.
 Averted if the enemies touch you directly, which is also instant death.
 To boot, the entire game's premise is about an evil scientist who's spreading junk food around the world, making people obese.

-The classic arcade game Dig Dug involves inflating enemies until they burst.
+Dig Dug involves inflating enemies until they burst.

 Cheng Sinzan from Fatal Fury already has a nearly spherical torso, but he can plus inflate himself with air during at least one of his attacks.